 The reality is that over 1,500 places on community employment schemes have not been filled because of the creation of JobPath.

 Does the Deputy have any respect for the Chair?
 Will he, please, conclude?

-We that know that the number of rreferrals to the local employment service has been down consistently across the State since the formation of JobPath.
+We know that the number of referrals to the local employment service has been down consistently across the State since the formation of JobPath.
 That is the reality and the Minister is trying to mask the figures.